Frederick Polhill-Turner

 Frederick Charles Polhill-Turner (14 March 1826 – 18 August 1881), known as Frederick Polhill until 1853, was a British Conservative politician.

 Political career

 After three unsuccessful attempts in April 1859, June 1859 and 1868, Polhill-Turner was elected MP for Bedford in 1874, but was defeated at the next election in 1880.

 Military career

 Polhill-Turner served in the 6th Dragoon Guards - also known as the Carabiniers - and in 1848 became a captain.
 He then retired in 1852.
 In 1860, he became Captain of the Duke of Manchester's Mounted Volunteers.

 Family

 Polhill-Turner was the son of former Bedford MP, Frederick Polhill and Frances Margaretta Deakin.
 In 1852, he married Emily Frances Barron, daughter of Henry Barron and Anna-Leigh Guy Page-Turner.
-He assumed the additional surname of Turner in 1853.
+The marriage helped restore his family fortune; Emily's brother died without children and made Cecil his heir.

+The couple had four children, Cecil Polhill and Arthur Polhill who were part of the Cambridge Seven missionary group, Alice, who was also a missionary, and Frederick, who inherited the estate.